 - Thank you for your suggestion, but I’m choosing another option

 If matrescence is partly stressful because you are having boundary issues with friends and family, then check out my guide to setting boundaries after having a baby.
 It has a free workbook to go through to help you personalise the boundaries you need to set, as well as scripting advice to help you find the words you need to enforce them.

 On the flip side of the coin, make sure you are good at saying ‘yes’ when people offer you much-needed help and support.

 The other week I was at a train station with my 3 year old daughter and the lift was out of order.
-I had to get her and her buggy up several steps.
-Meanwhile, a lady behind me had a 3 year old AND a newborn baby in a heavy looking pram.
+I had to get her, the buggy and the many many bags of crap that come with travelling with a child up several steps.
+Meanwhile, a lady behind me had a 3 year old AND a newborn baby in a heavy-looking pram.
 The station guard offered to help me as he saw me first.

 I saw the other lady and said, “Please don’t worry, help her instead – my daughter can climb the stairs just fine and the buggy isn’t heavy”.
 The other mum tried to insist that the guard help me first.
 There was a very British, “No after you”/”No after you” thing for a while before I just said very strongly, “Seriously, your hands are fuller than mine.
 Take the help” and went ahead up the stairs.
 She was very grateful but I did slightly want to shake her and yell, “You‘ve got two kids including a newborn – just say yes to the help, woman!!“